fossasia/labyrinth/CONTRIBUTING.md

 if something else was done before, e.g. a door with a key to find, a troll and a meal to prepare, a river and a boat to build, ... .

-To do this, please open [a dependency issue][issue-new-dependency].
+To do this, please open [a dependency issue][issue-add-a-dependency].
 You will be guided from there.